mikekoscinski/cycling-game/README.md

 - Allows the biker to jump and descend
 - Maintains the game timer (bottom left corner) based on real UTC time
 - Reloads the screen (i.e. game over) if a collision occurs between biker and Pokémon

+## Future Development

+This game can still be made much better.
+Known opportunities for improvement include:
+- Choose your character
+- Mute background music
+- Game-over pop-up window
+- Save scores to all-time leaderboard
+- Add event listener that pauses the timer if the player navigates to a different active browser tab.
+Currently, the game will pause when this occurs.
+However, the game timer will continue to update.
+This bug allows players to register artificially high scores
+- Make game engine responsive to the frames-per-second supported by a player's device.
+This causes an uneven cross-device gaming experience.
+For instance, my external monitor renders much slower than my native laptop screen

 ## Authors and Acknowledgements